Dating British Men – advice from a woman who loves them

 Today we have a guest post from Gemma, one of the lovely readers who responded to my now famous (or perhaps infamous) article called 7 things you should know about dating a Spanish girl.

 I’ve always wondered what goes on in the minds of Spanish women (or anyone, really) who are willing to date British guys…

 Unless those guys happen to be Daniel Craig or Hugh Laurie.

 And – humble public servant that I am – I’d like to share what Gemma had to say about dating British men.

-I hope you find it useful and interesting.
+I hope you find this information useful and interesting.
 And if you want to write a guest post for the blog, contact me here.

 A few tips to date the Brits… and avoid a few arguments due to cultural differences